secluso/secluso/HOW_TO.md

 ## Step 4 (IP camera only): Configuring the IP camera and connecting it to your local machine

 Our goal is to connect the camera to your local machine (aka machine) without giving the IP camera Internet access.
-You will use this local machine later to run the Privastead camera hub software.
+You will use this local machine later to run the Secluso camera hub software.
 To achieve this, we will use two network interfaces of the machine.
 One will be used for Internet access for the machine and the other will be used to create a local network to connect the IP camera to the machine.
 For example, assume the machine has Ethernet and WiFi interfaces.